kabhinav/CarND-MPC-Project/README.md

 ---

 ## The Model
+Simulated vehicle state has following elements:

+1. x: position in forward direction
+2. y: position in lateral direction
+3. psi: orientation of vehicle
+4. v: velocity of vehicle

+The vehicle also have two actuators: steering angle delta (-25, 25 radians) and acceleration (-1 reverse, 1 forward).Additionally, the constant Lf defines as the distance between car fromt and its center of gravity.

 ## Timestep length and Elapsed duration
+The value of timestep length and frequency underwent an iterative tuning process to arrive at final values of 10 and 0.15 respectively.
+I started with N=25 and duration dt=0.05.
+However, this selection made the vehicle unstable at sharp turns and on one of the turns the vehicle veered off the road.

+Reducing the number of steps with increased length of time steps made the vehicle more stable at speeds around 45 mph.
+Reduced number of steps also help in improving the solver performance and the system appeared more responsive.
+I think looking ahead too far on the horizon made solver to predict sharper steering angles.

 ## Polynomial Fitting
+First, the waypoints are transformed into vehicle coordinate system.
+For polynomial fitting I used as third order polynomial of form  "y = a*x^3 + b*x^2 + c*x + d" to fit the truns on the simulated track.

+In the initial state vector for solver, x, y and psi are set to 0 since the coordinate system is relative to the vehicle.
+Intial cte is equal to 3rd order fitted polynomial in this coordinate system and initial orientation is calculated from derivative of the polynomial.

 ## Model Predictive control with latency
+To solve the latency issue, I looked in Udacity forum discussions for different ways to handle the latency.
+Either latency is built into coffecients before giving them to solver OR we can use mean of N states for sterring delta and acceleration values.
+I chose to take the later approach and calculated delta, acceleration values mean with N=3.
+Since each time step is 150 ms, choosing 3 as N value results in averaging steering values over 450 ms.

 ## Dependencies